The Ancient Herb of Enlightenment (and Premium Nootropic)

 This isn’t hippy-dippy talk either as many studies have shown that mood-enhancement goes hand-in-hand with a sense of connection in life.*

 Gotu Kola is brain food, plain and simple.
 In Ayurveda it was used as a brain tonic.

 Both Chinese Medicine and Ayurveda have ‘tonifying’ herbs, that is, herbs that have a tonic effect on particular organs.
-The term ‘tonic’ implies a herb or formula that uses a multifaceted approach to making an organ healthier and work better, toning the organ much as working out will tone muscles, tendons and ligaments.
-Most tend to be the organs in our torso so it is rare indeed to have a herb that works to produce such a well-rounded, higher functioning brain.
+The term ‘tonic’ implies an herb or formula that uses a multifaceted approach to making an organ healthier and work better, toning the organ much as working out will tone muscles, tendons and ligaments.
+Most tend to be the organs in our torso so it is rare indeed to have an herb that works to produce such a well-rounded, higher functioning brain.

 These are just some of the effects found in the scientific literature; “C. asiatica (gotu kola) has been reported to have a comprehensive neuroprotection by different modes of action such as enzyme inhibition, prevention of amyloid plaque formation in Alzheimer’s disease, dopamine neurotoxicity in Parkinson’s disease, and decreasing oxidative stress.
 Therefore, C. asiatica could be suggested to be a desired phytopharmaceutical with neuroprotective effect emerged from traditional medicine.”(3)*

 Much of the studies done on Centella asiatica have focused on the major triterpene saponosides the plant possesses.
-These include: